phofl/phofl.github.io/content/posts/pandas_internals.md

 a DataFrame that is not consolidated.

 These differences don't matter much as long as you are only operating on a per-column basis.
-It will impact the performance of your operations is as soon as they operate on multiple columns.
+It will impact the performance of your operations as soon as they operate on multiple columns.
+For example, performing any ``axis=1`` operation will transpose the data of your DataFrame.
+Transposing is generally zero-copy if performed on a DataFrame that is backed by a single NumPy array.
+This is no longer true if every column is backed by a different array and hence, will incur performance penalties.

-It will also require a copy when you want to get all integer columns from your DataFrame.
+It will also require a copy when you want to get all integer columns from your DataFrame as a NumPy array.

 ```python
 df[["a", "c", "new"]].to_numpy()